GetOutOfThatGarden/NSD/.trae/rules/project_rules.md

 - Any relevant code changes or additions
 - Any issues or challenges faced during the task
 - Solutions implemented to overcome the issues
+- New entries should be added at the end of the file